-We recently received a reader request for a printable report card.
-While I have traditionally not been as meticulous about grade reports for elementary school as I am about high school transcripts, I had been considering printing up something more “official” looking for my younger kids.
-This would allow them to take advantage of some of the good-grade-rewards local businesses offer, and now seemed the perfect time to do that, as our family is nearing the end of our first grading cycle for the new school year.
+One of our readers recently wrote to request a printable homeschool report card.
+Traditionally, I’ve not been as meticulous about grade reports for elementary school as I am about high school transcripts.
+However, I’d been considering printing up something more “official” looking for my younger kids.
+This would allow them to take advantage of some of the good-grade-rewards local businesses offer.
+And now seemed the perfect time to do that, since our family is nearing the end of our first grading cycle for the new school year.

 - 5 Non-Monetary Rewards for Good Grades Smart alternatives to paying for good report cards

 - How Much for an A+?
 The importance of recognizing and praising effort, not just results